 The Florida Veterinary Behavior Service (FVBS) is accepting applications for a clinical behavioral medicine residency.

 Who We Are

 Florida Veterinary Behavior Service is a four doctor behavior specialty practice led by Dr. Lisa Radosta.
-FVBS has (including current residents) provided residency training for six residents.
+FVBS has (including current residents) provided residency training for 8 residents.
+Our residents are working in private practice and in shelters, speaking, writing, and seeing patients.
 The other residents in the program provide a strong incoming resident support system.

 We have a support team including a full-time practice manager, veterinary technicians, client care representatives and doctor’s assistants to support the doctors, clients and patients in an innovative, efficient way that promotes exceptional client and patient care.
 The number of cases that we see and the high percentage of rechecks helps our doctors feel clinically competent and confident when they complete the residency.

 Where We Are